-Requirements: You must be enrolled in a bachelor's degree program and have at least two academic years (4 semesters) left in order to be eligible.
-GPA of 3.5 or higher.
-Slightly lower GPAs will be considered; however, a cumulative GPA of 3.5 is required for graduation from The Honors Program.
+Requirements: You must be enrolled in a bachelor's degree program.
+GPA of 3.3 or higher.
+A cumulative GPA of 3.3 is required for graduation from The Honors Program.

-To Apply: Contact the Honors Program Director firstname.lastname@example.org.
+To Join: Contact the Honors Program Director firstname.lastname@example.org and Karen Chambers email@example.com.

 Participation in The Honors Program is by invitation or by application.
-Students matriculating to the university with an accumulated grade point average of 3.775 on a 4.0 scale are automatically invited to participate in the program.
-Upperclassmen who have completed at least 30 hours of course work and who have obtained an accumulated grade point average of 3.5 may apply.
-Continued membership in the program is contingent upon the maintenance of a minimum accumulative grade point average of 3.5 on a 4.0 scale and the completion of the appropriate courses in The Honors Program curriculum each year.
+Students matriculating to the university with an accumulated grade point average of 3.0 on a 4.0 scale are automatically invited to participate in the program.
+Upperclassmen who have obtained an accumulated grade point average of 3.3 may apply.
+Continued membership in the program is contingent upon the maintenance of a minimum accumulative grade point average of 3.3 on a 4.0 scale and the completion of the appropriate courses in The Honors Program curriculum each year.

 A combination of minimum grade point attainment and the completion of all courses and requirements in The Honors Program curriculum is required for graduation from the program.
 Course requirements in the programs may vary according to students’ date of matriculation.